-Following the 1997-98 financial turmoil, crisis countries in Asia moved toward either floating or fixed exchange rate systems, superficially consistent with the bipolar view of exchange rate regimes and the "hollow middle" hypothesis.
-But some observers have claimed that, despite the changes in their de jure exchange rate regimes, the crisis countries' policies have de facto been very similar in the post- and pre-crisis periods.
-This paper analyzes the evidence and concludes that, except for Malaysia, which adopted a hard peg and imposed capital controls, the other crisis countries are floating more than before, though less than "real" floaters do.
-But the intermediate exchange rate policies pursued by most of the crisis countries during the post-crisis can be justified on second-best arguments.
+Following the 1997-98 financial turmoil, crisis countries in Asia moved away from exchange rate arrangements featuring "soft" exchange rate pegs with open capital accounts.
+While this development is superficially consistent with the bipolar view of exchange rate regimes and the "hollow middle" hypothesis, some observers have claimed that, despite the changes in their de jure exchange rate regimes, the crisis countries' exchange rate policies have in fact been very similar in the post- and pre-crisis periods.
+This paper analyzes the evidence and concludes that, except for Malaysia, which adopted an official peg buttressed by capital controls, the other crisis countries have actually moved to intermediate regimes in which they are floating more than before, though less than "real" floaters do.
+The intermediate exchange rate policies pursued by most of the crisis countries during the post-crisis can be justified on second-best arguments.

 Central Bank of Chile and Williams College, respectively.
-This research was undertaken when the first author was affiliated with the IMF.
 A preliminary version of this paper was presented at the IMF Institute high-level seminar Exchange Rate Regimes: Hard Peg or Free Floating?, Washington, March 19-20, 2001, and at ESAM 2001, Auckland, July 6-8.
-We are grateful to Jahangir Aziz, Raymond Brooks, Qaizar Hussain, Gunnar Jonsson, Mohsin Khan, Hong Liang, Olin Liu and especially Reza Vaez-Zadeh for providing detailed comments on an earlier draft.
+We are grateful to Jahangir Aziz, Raymond Brooks, Reuven Glick, Qaizar Hussain, Gunnar Jonsson, Mohsin Khan, Hong Liang, Olin Liu, Bob McCauley, and especially Reza Vaez-Zadeh for providing detailed comments on an earlier draft.

-I. Introduction
+I. INTRODUCTION

 The severe financial crises experienced over the past decade by many emerging market economies have been attributed to a variety of causes, of which an important common one is the attempts by the crisis countries to maintain exchange rate regimes ("soft" pegs) that were no longer viable in light of their greatly enhanced integration with international capital markets.
 In the context of such enhanced integration, it has been argued, only the polar extremes of floating exchange rates or fixed exchange rates supported by very strong commitment mechanisms ("hard" pegs), can be sustained for extended periods.
-In other words, the recurrent crises of recent years reflect the inevitable breakdown of intermediate regimes.
+In other words, the recurrent crises of recent years reflect the inevitable breakdown of intermediate regimes in a financially integrated world.